hnakae/go-club/_posts/proverbs.md

 So given this factory, how do we make a profit?
 Of course, just having the factory is not going to generate profit.
 We have to use it somehow.
 Hopefully, we can generate maybe 10, 15, or 20 points with the factory.
 We have the land, the building, and the machines, and somehow we need to convert this into cash.

-Now we have two options:
+Now, we have two options with the factory:

-1. 1 - We produce products with the factory and sell the products for cash.
+1. 1 - We produce products with the factory and sell the products for cash. or
 2. 2 - We sell the factory for cash.

-Regarding converting thickness into profit, we also have two options:
+And with thickness, also two options:

-1. 1 - We use the thickness in an attack, and profit from the attack.
+1. 1 - We use the thickness in an attack, and profit with the attack. or
 2. 2 - We settle for grabbing territory with the thickness.

 Perhaps you already get where I'm going with this.
 Factories are for creating products to sell to generate profit.
 They aren't meant to generate that cash by selling the land, the building, or the machines.
 It's not that we can't sell the factory, but if we do, we're probably already in the red.